mucahitaz/flaskblog/readme.md

   - Unique id for each post and user
   - Users can change their profile picture
   - Filtered pages for each user and their posts
+  - Gmail connection for password reset

 ### Flask
 Flask is a micro web framework written in Python.
 It is classified as a microframework because it does not require particular tools or libraries.
 As it writes on the [Wikipedia][wiki]

-> It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
+>It has no database abstraction layer, form validation, or any other components where pre-existing third-party libraries provide common functions.
 >However, Flask supports extensions that can add application features as if they were implemented in Flask itself.
 >Extensions exist for object-relational mappers, form validation, upload handling, various open authentication technologies and several common framework related tools.
 Extensions are updated far more frequently than the core Flask program.